yanenkoa/jstimevirtualizer/README.md

 This module lets you manipulate time flow inside a JavaScript program.
 # Installation
 ## With `browserify`
-If your project uses `browserify` as a way to assemble a script file to include it in HTML page, you can install this module using `npm`:
+If your project uses `browserify` as a way to assemble a script file to include it in HTML page, the easiest way to install this module is using `npm`:
 ```
 npm install timevirtualizer
 ```